 10. State Program Name: General HOME Funds for Single-Family Activities Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
 TDHCA awards single-family activity funds as grants and loans through a network of local administrators for Homeowner Rehabilitation, Homebuyer Assistance, and TBRA.
 Assistance length and term depends on the type of activity.
-The funds are initially made available on a regional basis, then later remaining funds are made available statewide on a first-come, first-served Reservation System.
-This method informs subsequent projections in the One Year Action Plan each year based on needs analysis, oversubscription for the activities, and public input.
+The funds are initially made available on a regional basis, then later remaining funds are made available statewide through a contracting process, a first-come, first-served Reservation System, or a combination of the two.
+The method is described in NOFAs and is informed by needs analysis, oversubscription for the activities, and public input.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 Applicants must comply with requirements stated in NOFAs, the Single-Family Programs Umbrella Rule, and State HOME Program Rules in effect at the time they receive their award.
 Describe how resources will be allocated among funding categories.
 TDHCA announces the annual allocation of HOME Single-Family funds through a NOFA and specifies that the funds will initially be made available using a Regional Allocation Formula ("RAF") which divides funds among 26 sub-regions as required by state statute.
-The allocation method is developed based on a formula which considers need and funding availability.
-After the RAF period is finished, which is typically 3 months.
-Beginning in PY 2015, TDHCA will specify the maximum amount of funds that will be released for each activity type and will make those funds available statewide on a first-come, first-served Reservation System.
+The allocation method is developed based on a formula which considers need and funding availability and is typically 3 months.
 Following the release of the annual allocation through the RAF, TDHCA periodically adds HOME program income and deobligated funds to the funds available via the Reservation System and either allocates a specific amount of funds per activity based on funding priorities or may allow HOME administrator's requests for funding through the system determine how the funds are finally allocated among fund categories.
+Beginning in PY 2015, TDHCA may specify the maximum amount of funds that will be released for each activity type and may allocate funds in via a first come, first served Reservation System or alternate method based on public comment.
 Describe threshold factors and grant size limits.
 Applicants must comply with requirements stated in the HOME NOFA and State HOME Program Rules in effect the year they receive their award.
 These sources provide threshold limits and grant size limits per activity type.
 What are the outcome measures expected as a result of the method of distribution?
 Assistance to LMI households.